Utah Royals: Sponsorship

 In February 2018, the Royals announced a three-year multimillion-dollar deal with Conservice, a utility company based in Logan, Utah.
 The company's logo is featured on the front of the team's jerseys.

 Utah announced a multi-year partnership deal with Young Living Essential Oils on April 2, 2019.
-The Young Living partnership will include an original video series called ‘Rise up to Royalty’ which profiles URFC players personal lives.
-This 12-episode series, will run throughout the course of the 2019 season.
+The Young Living partnership included an original video series called ‘Rise up to Royalty’ which profiled URFC players personal lives.
+This 12-episode series, ran throughout the course of the 2019 season.

 Stadium

 Utah Royals FC play at America First Field (known before September 2022 as Rio Tinto Stadium), located 15 minutes from downtown Salt Lake City in Sandy, Utah, as the men's team, Real Salt Lake, does.

 America First Field is a soccer-specific stadium which opened on October 9, 2008.
 The pitch features Kentucky Bluegrass and is 120 × 75 yards.
 The stadiums seats 20,213 for soccer matches.